Second Mafia War: Continuing violence

 Once again, the authorities were largely unaware of these new events in the closed world of the Mafia until they were confirmed by Francesco Marino Mannoia (brother of Agostino Marino Mannoia) in October 1989.
 He had been in prison since 1985 for trafficking heroin but had been kept up to date on incidents by Agostino, who visited him regularly.
 According to Francesco Mannoia, his brother, Vincenzo Puccio and Puccio's two brothers were killed after Riina discovered they had been plotting to overthrow him.
 Giuseppe Greco and Mario Prestifilippo were apparently slain because they became too ambitious.

 Mannoia's information was confirmed in 1992 by several more pentiti, including Gaspare Mutolo, Giuseppe Marchese, and Leonardo Messina.
-Unlike the pentiti of the mid-1980s, these men were on the winning side of the Second Mafia War, former allies of the Corleonesi.
+Unlike the pentiti of the mid-1980s, these men had been on the winning side of the Second Mafia War, former allies of the Corleonesi.
 They all complained of the same thing, that Riina and the other bosses of Corleone abandoned or eliminated their allies once they were of no further use or perceived as a potential threat.
 It seemed the only way to survive being an ally of Riina was to do exactly as he said.
-In an interview with Borsellino in 1992, Messina summed this up by stating that the Corleonesi bosses "used us to get rid of the old bosses, then they got rid of all those who raised their heads, like Giuseppe Greco, "the Shoe", Mario Prestifilippo and [Vincenzo] Puccio...all that's left are men without character, who are their puppets."
+In an interview with Borsellino in 1992, Messina summed this up by stating that the Corleonesi bosses "used us to get rid of the old bosses, then they got rid of all those who raised their heads, like Giuseppe Greco, "the little Shoe", Mario Prestifilippo and [Vincenzo] Puccio...all that's left are men without character, who are their puppets."
+On September 11, 1982, Buscetta's two sons from his first wife, Benedetto and Antonio, disappeared, never to be found again, which prompted his collaboration with Italian authorities.

-End of the 1980s
+This was followed by the deaths of his brother Vincenzo, son-in-law Giuseppe Genova, brother-in-law Pietro and four of his nephews, Domenico and Benedetto Buscetta, and Orazio and Antonio D 'Amico.
+The war subsequently led to the deaths of many of Buscetta's allies, including Stefano Bontade.
+Buscetta was arrested in São Paulo, Brazil once again on October 23, 1983.
+He was extradited to Italy on June 28, 1984, where he attempted suicide by ingestion of barbiturates; when that failed, he decided that he was utterly disillusioned with the Mafia.
+Buscetta asked to talk to Falcone, and began his life as an informant, referred to as a pentito.